-Federal Drug Importation Defense Lawyer Los Angeles
+Federal Drug Importation Defense Lawyer in Los Angeles, CA

 Most lawyers aren’t experienced in defending criminal cases in federal court, where the prosecutors, judges, and juries are different than they are in California state court.
 At the Law Offices of Jerod Gunsberg, we use our extensive federal court experience to aggressively defend people who have any involvement in a case in which someone is either under investigation or has been charged in a Southern California federal court with importing drugs into the United States.